-Instead, it seems that the show unfortunately produced far less noteworthy models (it appears only a few of the show's contestants have made it to Models.com - Yaya DaCosta, Toccata Jones, Winnie Harlow, Fatima Siad, and the most successful of all, Leila Goldkuhl) than it did girls who experienced short shelf lives in the industry and/or girls who ultimately turned to acting.
+Instead, it seems that the show produced a slew of far less noteworthy models (it appears only a few of the show's contestants have made it to Models.com - Yaya DaCosta, Toccata Jones, Winnie Harlow, Fatima Siad, and the most successful of all, Leila Goldkuhl) than it did girls who experienced short shelf lives in the industry and/or girls who ultimately turned to acting.
 In this way, the show does not differ much from the other popular competition-type shows, like American Idol and X Factor.

-Instead of skyrocketing to the top of their field like Banks did, which, I must note is no small feat, it seems the show’s contestants achieved their career high points on the show, itself.
+Instead of skyrocketing to the top of their field like Banks did, which, is, of course, no small feat, it seems the show’s contestants achieved their career high points on the show, itself.
 Given a number of factors, this is not terribly surprising.
 Primarily, many of the contestants – including many of those that were successful on the dramatized competition show, were not likely candidates for high fashion to begin with.
 For instance, more than a few of the show’s most successful girls measured in at significantly below 5’9” – the standard height for runway models.
 Banks, herself, is 5'10".
 Eva Pigford, winner of the show’s 3rd cycle, on the other hand, is 5’6”.
 Finding it difficult to cut it in the real world as a bona fide model, Pigford has since taken up acting full time.

 Others lacked the Eastern European looks that have dominated most of the prominent runways over the past several years.
 Still others were simply too old; most runway models – and those who land high fashion ad campaigns – start working at age 16 or so, maybe even younger if you're Ondria Hardin or Thairina Garcia, who were walking for Marc Jacobs at age 14.
 And let’s not forget that the majority of high fashion houses consistently long for fresh, new faces.
 This is something for which Prada and Miu Miu, for instance, are known.
 Celine, too.
 They tend to opt of out casting famous or well known models, such as girls who have been all over television for a season, in favor of exclusive newbies.